cgcardona/startup-specialist-prompts/README.md

 # 🚀 Startup Specialist Role Prompt Collection

-*A comprehensive cognitive architecture system for advanced role-based interactions - 128 specialized roles for startup acceleration*

 This repository contains meticulously crafted role prompts designed for modern startups across all industries.
 Each specialist embodies a complete cognitive architecture with professional persona, methodological frameworks, and domain expertise optimized for startup environments and rapid growth scenarios.